Connexa-IT/con-sol-erp/README.md

 Once you commit and push your changes into `main` branch, Github Action will build and publish file on following url:

 https://cdn.synapto.cloud/tabidoo/css/custom.css

+**Note**: build should take under 1minute.
+You can watch status of build here: https://github.com/Connexa-IT/con-sol-erp/actions

 ## Scripts